Sleep tips for shift workers

 Silhouette of photographers taking photos of an amazing full moon at the top of a hill.
 Amateur and professional working together.

-So whether you're an emergency room nurse, a safety officer, or a meteorologist monitoring overnight weather, there are steps you can take to help safeguard your health.
+So, whether you're an emergency room nurse, a safety officer, or a meteorologist monitoring overnight weather, there are steps you can take to help safeguard your health.

 Shift work sleep disorder defined

 Lack of sleep from shift work can have an impact at home, too.
-Many people with shift-work-related sleep problems report missing family and social obligations because they're dealing with the fatigue, headaches, and mood changes that come with sleep problems.
+Many people with shift-work-related sleep problems report missing family and social events because they're dealing with the fatigue, headaches, and mood changes that come with sleep problems.
 Shift work sleep disorders have even been linked to gastrointestinal conditions and heart problems.

 For most people, quitting their jobs is not really a possible solution for the sleep problems that come from shift work.
 But they also shouldn't just live with poor sleep.
 Here are five tips that can help shift workers get the sleep they need.